cotarr/gas-hexprint-example/README.md

 # Description

-A friend was trying the GNU Assembler (gas).
+A friend was trying the GNU Assembler (GAS).
 Our discussion inspired me to try the GAS assembler at the same time.
-I have previously used NASM assembler, but not the gas assembler so this was my first time with gas and x86-64.
-I found gas syntax is quite different from NASM.
+I have previously used NASM assembler, but not the GAS assembler so this was my first time using GAS with x86-64.
+I found GAS assembler using AT&T syntax is quite different from NASM using Intel syntax.

 In this example, some 64 bit registers are printed in hexadecimal and base 10 decimal using pure assembly language.
 No external libraries were used.
 This was a learning exercise so there could be beginner errors.

+# Source files

+- example.asm - Main program, execute each part in order.
+- io.asm - Use system call to print characters to stdout
+- util.asm - Conversions to print hexadecimal and decimal format.
+- Makefile - To compile the executable binary `example`

 # To clone the repo